Teaching-HTL-Leonding/Character-Builder/readme.md

 ## Web API

+The Web API for configuring our character is available in the folder [api](api).
+It has been written in C# using .NET 8.
+Make sure to install the [.NET 8 SDK](https://dot.net) on your machine.
+Run `dotnet run` inside the [api](api) folder to start the API.

-The Web API for configuring our character is available at *https://htl-characterbuilder.azurewebsites.net*.
-The Swagger API documentation can be found at [https://htl-characterbuilder.azurewebsites.net/swagger/index.html](https://htl-characterbuilder.azurewebsites.net/swagger/index.html).
+ The Swagger API documentation can be found at _/swagger/index.html_.
 The Swagger UI allows you to test the API.
-The API's C# source code is also included in the folder [api](api).
-If you prefer to run the API locally, you can do that with that source code.

 > Start the exercise by making yourself familiar with the API.
 Read the included documentation carefully.
 Try it using Swagger.